vygr/ChrysaLisp/docs/EVENT_LOOPS.md

 # Event loops, mailbox selection and strategies

-In this document we cover how applications and libraries go about using mailboxes and messages to create communications structures and what techniques are used and why.
+In this document we cover how applications and libraries go about using mailboxes and messages to create communications structures, what techniques are used and why.

 Each task on creation is allocated a main mailbox.
-You can create more if desired but why would you do that ?
+You can create more if desired, but why would you do that ?
 What advantage is there ?

 * It allows you to partition your application and its messaging in a way that makes it easier to understand what event just occurred.
 You don't have to rely on some way of typing your messages so you can distinguish between them.

-* In certain fault tolerant situations, to be able to retry an action without needing to worry about any replies that may come to you from failed or timed out child tasks.
+* In certain fault tolerant situations, to be able to retry an action without needing to worry about replies that may come to you from failed or timed out child tasks.

-* In a GUI application event loop the GUI process will send your application GUI events via the main mailbox and you will need to create additional mailboxes in order to keep them separate from your other activities.
+* In a GUI application event loop the GUI process will send your application GUI events via the main mailbox and you will need to create additional mailboxes in order to keep those separate from your other activities.

-* Prioritising messages by using an ordered selection list of mailboxes with the higher priority messages going to the earlier entries in that selection list.
+* Prioritizing messages by using an ordered selection list of mailboxes with the higher priority messages going to the earlier entries in that selection list.

 Most applications in ChrysaLisp, like Taos before it, are asynchronous distributed state machines.
 ChrysaLisp provides the tools (tasks, mailboxes and messages) for you to create such applications, it does not dictate how you do them.
 "The Tao does not do, but nothing is not done !"

 ## Allocating and freeing multiple mailboxes

-The mailbox selection function `(mail-select)` takes a list of local mailbox network IDs, for each mailbox, to monitor for incoming messages.
+The mailbox selection function `(mail-select)` takes a list of local mailbox network IDs, one for each mailbox, to monitor for incoming messages.

 So the first thing we need to do is give them some sensible names.
-That is normally done by use of the `(enums)` macro.
-We are simply creating some constants that are the list element index for each mailbox.
-Just lets us use a readable symbol, rather than an opaque number, in our source code, and makes it easier to change later on if we want to add more.
+That is normally done by using the `(enums)` macro.
+We are simply creating some constants for the list element index of each mailbox.
+This just lets us use a readable symbol, rather than an opaque number, in our source code, which makes it easier to change later if we want to add more.

 Let's look at an example from the `apps/boing/app.lisp` demo to get us started: